Stefan Dembicki: Before Lens

-In the early 1930s, Dembicki began playing football locally, and played for both AS Sallaumines and local Polish community side Kurjer.
+In the early 1930s, Dembicki began playing football locally, and played for both AS Sallaumines, and local Polish community side Kurjer.

 Lens

 Dembicki started playing for Lens' first team in 1936, with the club in the second division of French football at the time, and won promotion with the side to the first division in his first season with the side, scoring prolifically in the process.

 Dembicki was captured in 1940 by the German army, and was a prisoner of war until 1942, when his employer, who ran the coal mines in the Nord-Pas de Calais basin, bought his freedom, along with the freedom of many other workers, in the name of war efforts.

-It is during this wartime period that Dembicki played his best football, scoring an amount of goals that remains uncertain, and winning two North Division French championships, in 1942-43 with Lens, and in 1943-94 with Vichy-created side Lens-Artois.
-His crowning glory, and the achievement he shall forever be remembered for, however, is the 16 goals he scored in a single Coupe de France match, namely in a round of 16 fixture against Douai-based amateur side Auby-Asturies in December 1942, which Lens won 32-0.
-This remains the highest amount of goals scored by a single player in a high-level French football match.
+It is during this wartime period that Dembicki achieved his best performance, scoring a number of goals that remains uncertain, and winning two North Division French championships, in 1942–43 with Lens, and in 1943–44 with Vichy-created side Lens-Artois.
+His most important achievement is scoring 16 goals in a single Coupe de France match, namely in a round of 16 fixture against Douai-based amateur side Auby-Asturies in December 1942, which Lens won 32–0.
+This remains the highest number of goals scored by a single player in a high-level French football match.

 After liberation, Dembicki continued playing for Lens and working as a miner.
-His side performed well in 1945-46, but were relegated the following season.
-He remained with the club in the second division, and was an integral part of Lens' run to the final of the Coupe de France in 1948, scoring a hat-trick in the semi-final against SR Colmar and scoring twice in the final against Lille to level the score, though he ultimately was unable to stop his side losing 3-2.
+His side performed well in 1945–46, but were relegated the following season.
+He remained with the club in the second division, and was an integral part of Lens' run to the final of the Coupe de France in 1948, scoring a hat-trick in the semi-final against SR Colmar and scoring twice in the final against Lille to level the score, though he ultimately was unable to stop his side losing 3–2.
 He left the club the following season, at 36 years old and suffering from injuries, but fortunately having helped Lens win promotion back to the first division.